Short Course at ECS meetings

-The concepts will be illustrated by applications to different systems including corrosion, fuel cells, batteries, and transport through membranes such as skin.
-A list of suggested references will be provided.
+Concepts are illustrated by applications to different systems including corrosion, fuel cells, batteries, and transport through membranes such as skin.
+A list of suggested references is provided.

 About the instructor

 Mark Orazem is a recognized expert on impedance spectroscopy.
-He has offered both introductory and advanced short courses on the topic at annual meetings of the Electrochemical Society and at the Fuel Cell Seminar.
-He also has delivered this course to companies and to local sections of the ECS.
+He has offered introductory and advanced short courses on the topic at The Electrochemical Society biannual meetings and Fuel Cell Seminar.
+He also delivered this course to companies and local ECS sections.